sebastianbergner/ExploringCLFD/README.md

-# Exploring Aspects in Continual Learning from Demonstration of Robotic Skills
+# Effect of Optimizer, Initializer, and Architecture of Hypernetworks on Continual Learning from Demonstration

 In *continual learning from demonstration* (CLfD), a robot learns a sequence of real-world motion skills continually from human demonstrations.
 Recently, hypernetworks have been successful in solving this problem.
 In our current work, we perform an exploratory study of the effects of different optimizers, initializers, and network architectures on the continual learning performance of hypernetworks for CLfD.
 Our results show that adaptive learning rate optimizers work well, but initializers specially designed for hypernetworks offer no advantages for CLfD.
 We also show that hypernetworks that are capable of *stable* trajectory predictions are robust to different network architectures.
-We use the *RoboTasks9* real-world LfD benchmark (shown below) for evaluations.
+We use the [*RoboTasks9*](https://arxiv.org/abs/2311.03600) real-world LfD benchmark (shown below) for evaluations.

 ![all_tasks_rt9](https://github.com/sebastianbergner/ExploringCLFD/assets/10401716/fd074d1c-3ded-4021-b454-b19d18e94561)